 Discovering that you’ve filled your car with bad gas can be a frustrating experience, as it can have negative effects on your vehicle’s fuel system.

 When you pump contaminated gasoline into your fuel tank, it introduces impurities and unwanted substances into the fuel system.
-These impurities can clog the fuel filter and potentially reach the combustion chamber, where they disrupt the proper fuel-air mixture necessary for efficient engine performance.
+These impurities can clog the fuel filter, impact your fuel injectors and potentially reach the combustion chamber, where they disrupt the proper fuel-air mixture necessary for efficient engine performance.

 Illuminated Check Engine Light